jewelsofthought/neshama/site/posts/freedom/week_2/gevurah.md

 </p>
 </blockquote>

+This exploration requires us to embrace the immediacy of the present moment.
+As we focus fully and persistently on the contents of our awareness, each moment naturally expands.
+There is so much more in each moment, in each sensation and feeling, than we ever noticed before.

 <div class="abstract">

 Sitting and breathing calmly, become aware of your current experience in the world.
 Focus on your feelings as they arise.
 Begin to appreciate them without judgement.

 </div>

-This exploration requires us to embrace the immediacy of the present moment.
-As we focus fully and persistently on the contents of our awareness, each moment naturally expands.
-There is so much more in each moment, in each sensation and feeling, than I had ever noticed before.

 <h3>Personal Reflections</h3>